hanabi/hanabi.github.io/README.md

 <br />

-## Level 1 - Beginner Strategies
+## The Basics

+### The Chop

+* The "chop" is the right-most unclued card.
+* When a player needs to discard, they should discard their chop card.
+  * Unless of course, they happen to have a clued card that is known useless - then they would discard the known useless card.
+* This way, everyone discards in a predicable way.

 ### Single Focus

 * When we clue a card, we refer to that card being "touched" by the clue.
 * If multiple cards are touched by a clue, only ONE card is the focus of the clue.
-Nothing is implied about the extra cards (beyond that they will be useful at some point in the game, which follows from *Good Touch Principle*).
+Nothing is implied about the extra cards (beyond that they will be useful at some point later on).
 * Thus, a clue cannot be both a *Save Clue* and a *Play Clue* at the same time; either it is one or the other.

+### Which Card is Focused?

+If one card is touched, then that is obviously the focus.
+But what if two or more cards are touched?

+* The focus of the clue is always on the *brand new card introduced*.
+* If there are multiple brand new cards introduced, then:
+  * If the chop card was introduced, then the **focus of the clue is on the chop**.
+(This is the *Chop Focus* convention.)
+  * If the card chop was not introduced, then the **focus of the clue is on the left-most card**.
+* If there are no brand new cards introduced, then:
+  * The **focus of the clue is on the left-most card**.

 ### Save Clues

-* If a player's chop card is clued, even if other new cards are introduced, the focus of the clue is on the chop.
 * All clues that touch the chop have to be treated as potential *Save Clues*.
 Some common types of *Save Clues* are listed below.
 * Players will use both color and number clues to perform *Save Clues* - always look to see if there is a card in the discard pile that "matches" the clue you were given to the card on chop.
 * From *Save Principle*, if you can determine that the card on your chop does NOT need to be saved, then it must be a chop-focus *Play Clue* instead.